-Freelance photographer
+Freelance Photographer

 UK Young Freelancer

 of the Year 2017

 BA (Hons) Photography, 2014

-Hi Nisha, tell us a bit about what you do for
+Tell us a bit about what you do for a living.

-I run my own business called Nisha Haq Photography, and I specialise in wedding, commercial and events.
+I run my own business called Nisha Haq Photography, and I specialise in weddings, commercial and events.
 I'm based in Southampton, so it's great to be based in the city that I graduated from - I've been doing it for five years and really love what I do.

-You won UK Young Freelancer of the Year in 2017 -
+You won UK Young Freelancer of the Year in 2017 - tell us more about that.

 I was still a part-time photographer when I won the award, while working full-time as a designer.
 I had to pitch to the judges about why I thought I should win, and to get the feedback that they wanted to give me the award - when I was up against so many other amazing people and hundreds of applicants from all walks of life - was just amazing.
 I almost wasn't going to apply as I felt I wasn't good enough, which I think many creative freelancers battle with.
 So this experience was a huge confidence boost and I feel so honoured to have been recognised nationally.
-The award also came with £3,000 investment, as well as mentoring sessions with industry leaders to help my business grow.
+The award also came with £3,000 of investment capital, as well as mentoring sessions with industry leaders to help my business grow.